lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 with information specific to the generation of the Evidence.
 The nonce response message has the following fields:

 - nonce: This field contains the nonce.
-The length of the nonce SHOULD be as requested in the len field.
+If a specific length was requested, the RA/CA SHOULD provide a nonce of that size.
-- expiry: In this optional field, the RA/CA can specify the validity period of the nonce in seconds as an integer value.
+- expiry: In this OPTIONAL field, the RA/CA can specify the validity period of the nonce in seconds as an integer value.
 The nonce can be used during this period; the response therefore needs to be conveyed promptly.
-- type: In this optional field, the RA/CA can specify the type of the respInfo structure.
+- type: In this OPTIONAL field, the RA/CA can specify the type of the respInfo structure.
 The decision to populate the respInfo with a type field will depend on the specification associated with the OID listed in the type field of the nonce request message.
 If the type field is present in both the nonce request and the nonce response message content, the two values MUST match.

-- respInfo: If type is set, this optional field MUST contain the type-specific content requested by the end entity for generating the Evidence.
+- respInfo: If type is set, this OPTIONAL field MUST contain the type-specific content requested by the end entity for generating the Evidence.
 If type is not set, respInfo MUST also be omitted.

-If a specific length was requested, the RA/CA MUST provide a nonce of that size.

 This document does not further specify the content of the reqInfo and respInfo structures; those structures must be defined elsewhere.
 Each definition must